govinda-kamath/clustering_on_transcript_compatibility_counts/README.md

 # Clustering of transcript compatibility counts

-This repository is a companion to the paper "Fast and accurate single-cell RNA-Seq analysis by clustering of transcript compatibility counts" by Vasilis Ntranos et al. It contains the scripts and software necessary for reproducing the results in the paper.
+This repository is a companion to the paper "Fast and accurate single-cell RNA-Seq analysis by clustering of transcript compatibility counts" by Ntranos, Kamath, Zhang, Pachter, and Tse.
+It contains the scripts and software necessary for reproducing the results in the paper.

 # Overview